mrtanke/Hands-on-PPO/notes/ppo_training_logic.md

 # PPO Training Logic (rl-basics)

-This folder contains a minimal PPO implementation for CartPole.
+This project contains a minimal PPO implementation for CartPole.

 ## Main Components